dspeterson/dory/doc/basic_config.md

 ## Basic Configuration

-A simple Dory configuration can be found in the [config](../config) directory of Dory's Git repository, and instructions for deploying it can be found [here](build_install.md#installing-dory).
+An example Dory configuration can be found in the [config](../config) directory of Dory's Git repository, and instructions for deploying it can be found [here](build_install.md#installing-dory).
 Before using it, you need to edit Dory's config file (`/etc/dory/dory_conf.xml` in the example configuration) as follows.

+* Look for the `<inputSources>` XML element.
+Decide which input mechanisms you want to configure (UNIX domain datagram sockets, UNIX domain stream sockets, and/or local TCP).
+* Look for the `<logging>` XML element.
+Decide how you want to configure Dory's logging.
+You can choose any combination of (stdout/stderr, syslog, logfile).
+If you enable logging to a file, `SIGUSR1` will cause Dory to close and reopen its logfile, which is useful for logfile rotation.
-Look for the `<initialBrokers>` XML element near the bottom of the file.
+* Look for the `<initialBrokers>` XML element near the bottom of the file.
 You will find a list of Kafka brokers to try contacting for Dory's initial metadata request.
 This list needs to be edited to specify the brokers in your Kafka cluster.
 Specifying a single broker is ok, since Dory will learn about other brokers from the metadata response it receives.
 However, specifying multiple brokers is preferable to guard against a situation where the specified broker is down.

 If you wish to start Dory using its init script after following the steps given [here](build_install.md#installing-dory), that can be done as follows:

 ```
 chkconfig dory on